andyvr/picEdit/README.md

 **maxWidth**

-_type: int/auto, default: 400_ - max width for the picedit element (the image will not be re-scaled if it's wider, this parameter controls image preview only)
+_type: int/auto, default: 400_ - max width for the picedit element (the original image will not be re-scaled if it's wider than maxWidth, this parameter controls image preview only)

 **maxHeight**